uchicago-capp-30320/ShoulderToShoulder/README.md

 ```
 </pre>

-This process only needs to be done once.
-Once the packages have been installed, `cd frontend` at any time to develop in the frontend.

 #### `backend`

 The backend employs a poetry virtual environment with Python 3.12.
-To create the environment for the first time, follow these steps:
+To set-up the environment for the first time, follow these steps:

 <pre>
 ```